How to become a wedding planner

 How much can you make as a wedding planner?

-While the Bureau of Labor Statistics does not have specific information on the wages of a wedding planner it does provide salary data on the larger roles of meeting, convention and event planners.
-These professionals made an annual mean wage of $50,190 in the U.S. 2013, the BLS reports.
-The average of the mean annual wages for the five highest-paying regions for wedding planners was $60,382 in 2013.
-These were the D.C. area, Massachusetts, New York, New Jersey and Connecticut.
+While the Bureau of Labor Statistics does not have specific information on the wages of a wedding planner, it does provide salary data on the larger roles of meeting, convention and event planners.
+These professionals made an annual mean wage of $52,020 in 2016.
+Washington D.C. and New York topped the list of states with the highest annual mean wages of $69,910 and $64,370, respectively.

-Please check out the visual below to learn more about how to become a wedding planner and to see a complete list of sources on the topic.
+Check out the visual below to learn more about how to become a wedding planner.